GST

 Leveraging Technology for Compliance

 Using technology can significantly simplify GST compliance.
-Tools like GST accounting software can automate tax calculations, generate accurate invoices, and do reconciliations on time.
+Tools like GST accounting software can automate tax calculations, generate accurate invoices, and do GST reconciliations on time.

 Summing Up